tom0682/Buffer-Overflow-offsec-style/README.md

 # Buffer-Overflow-offsec-style
-A beginners guide to exploiting Buffer Oveflow vulnerabilities using Ollydbg simular to offensive security techniques.
+A beginners guide to exploiting Buffer Oveflow vulnerabilities using Ollydbg close to the offensive security techniques used in OSCP.